-Awards and awards descriptors CATS points ECTS credits Maximum period of registration Professional Graduate Certificate in Education (PGCE) (Formerly 'Postgraduate Certificate in Education (PGCE)'.
+Awards and awards descriptors CATS points FHEQ Level ECTS credits Maximum period of 2010.
+Oround registration Professional Graduate Certificate in Education (PGCE) (Formerly 'Postgraduate Certificate in Education (PGCE)'.
 The University will continue to award the Postgraduate Certificate in Education at this credit rating to students already enrolled or currently studying for, this former award).
-Entry requirement of honours degree; 120 credits at Honours level 60 minimum duration 1 or 2 years full-time Postgraduate Certificate in Education (PGCE) 60 credits at 60 Entry requirement of honours degree; minimum duration 1 or 2 years full-time Honours level and 60 credits at Masters level 00 Certificate in Management 60 credits at Masters level 30 Diploma in Management Studies 120 at Masters level 60 Students may use these awards to obtain advanced standing on entry to the Masters in Business Administration (see Section 4.1) and other relevant programmes.
-Professional Diploma in Architecture Academically and professionally orientated programme, giving RIBA Part 2 exemption; minimum duration 2 years full time 240 credits (120 at Honours level and 120 at Masters level) 120 5 years Graduate Certificate 60, min 30 at Honours level 30 2 years Graduate Diploma in Specialist Social Work 90 at Honours level 45 5 years Graduate Diploma 120, min 60 at Honours level 60 5 years Conversion courses designed to prepare students for progression to Masters level work or equivalent professional work.
+Entry requirement of honours degree; 120 credits at Honours level 6 60 minimum duration 1 or 2 years full-time Postgraduate Certificate in Education (PGCE) Entry requirement of honours degree; 60 credits at Honours level and 60 credits at 7 60 minimum duration 1 or 2 years full-time Certificate in Management Masters level 60 credits at 7 30 Certificate in Management Masters level , 30 Diploma in Management Studies Students may use these awards to obtain advanced standing on entry to the Masters in Business Administration (see Section 4.1) and other relevant programmes.
+120 at Masters level 7 60 Professional Diploma in Architecture Academically and professionally orientated programme, giving RIBA Part 2 exemption; minimum duration 2 years full time 240 credits (120 at Honours level and 120 at Masters level) 7 120 5 years Graduate Certificate 60, min 30 at Honours level 6 30 2 years Graduate Diploma in Specialist Social Work 90 at Honours level 6 45 5 years Graduate Diploma Conversion courses designed to prepare students for progression to Masters level 120, min 60 at Honours level 6 60 5 years work or equivalent professional work.